silversunseven/AWS/CloudPractitionerEssentials.md

 To allow public traffic you need an **Internet gateway**, which would look like this:
 ![Public](Public.png)

-You can make it only accessable from your corporate network by using a **Virtual Private Gateway** The blue server on the left is you internal corporate network.
+You can make it only accessable from your corporate network by using a **Virtual Private Gateway** (VPN over internet).
+The blue server on the left is you internal corporate network.
 All public traffic is blocked:
 ![PublicAndPrivate](PublicAndPrivate.png)
 While private and encrypted, they still use a regular internet connection, are therefore suceptable to traffic issues.